 Solution 1: Use a professional video repair software

 An improper video transfer from your drone to a computer can corrupt the video file.
 Sometimes, battery drip or drone crash during the recording can also corrupt your Hubsan videos.
-In any case, a corrupt video shot with Hubsan H501 drone can be repaired by using a video repair software.
+In any case, a corrupt video shot with the Hubsan H501 drone can be repaired by using video repair software.

 Steps to fix corrupt Hubsan H501s videos:

 - Connect the Hubsan SD card to the PC/ Mac via a card reader.
 You can also choose to first transfer your drone’s corrupt video on a computer drive.